cryptpad/cryptpad-api-examples/README.md

 #### Option 1: let CryptPad generate the keys

 With this API, you can let CryptPad generate the session keys for you.
-You will still have to **store the key** for each document and **provide it to the users** who have access to this file on your service.
+You will still have to **store the keys** for each document and **provide it to the users** who have access to this file on your service.
 A few seconds after all the users have left a collaborative session, the key will be deprecated and will not be usable anymore, even for the same document.

-This will guarantee that if you remove the access to the document to one of your users, they won't be able to get its content from CryptPad directly if they remember the key.
+**If a user access to the document is revoked, the CryptPad session will stay alive as long as some users remain connected to it.** To prevent this, your platform can delete the stored key for this document and make the users reload the API.

 To enable key management: